 Bats are nocturnal and are very rarely encountered during the day.

-Bats in the suborder Vespertilioniformes (all bats in Grand Canyon) are identified from other groups of bats by extensive use of echolocation, small eyes, are large ears
+Bats in the suborder Vespertilioniformes (all bats in Grand Canyon) are identified from other groups of bats by extensive use of echolocation, small eyes, and large ears

 Bats are an important part of any local ecosystem, and many bats live near this area of the park.